emacs-php/php-mode/README.md

 [![GPL v3](https://img.shields.io/badge/license-GPL_v3-green.svg)](http://www.gnu.org/licenses/gpl-3.0.txt)

 This is a major mode development project to support PHP coding in GNU Emacs.
-This fork builds on the work of:

-1. Turadg Aleahmad (Original Author)
-2. Aaron S. Hawley
-3. Lennart Borgman
-4. Eric James Michael Ritz
-5. Syohei Yoshida

-All contributors listed below improved PHP Mode as well.

-The current maintainer is:

-1. USAMI Kenta (@zonuexe)

 Please submit any bug reports or feature requests by creating issues on [the GitHub page for PHP Mode][php-mode].
 Alternatively you may also request features via [the FeatHub page][feathub] for the entire [PHP suite for GNU Emacs][php-suite].